March 30, 2005 Minutes

 It was mentioned that Senator

-Chair Stone requested a volunteer for mace-bearer at the Saturday commencement for the
+Chair Stone requested a volunteer for mace-bearer at the Saturday

 Chair Stone distributed information on the tabulation of faculty and senators across campus.
 There are 1209 faculty and there are currently 16 senators.
 He said that six positions would be vacated by the end of this semester.
 He said that he would get ballots ready for the elections by the 2nd week in April.
 Senator Gillis asked what the procedure would be when she goes on modified retirement this fall.
 Stone said that a person would be appointed as a replacement for the rest of her term.